Bicategories of fractions revisited: towards small homs and canonical 2-cells: The New Bicategory of Fractions Construction

 {\bf Composition of 1-Cells} We define the composition of spans $\xymatrix@1{A&S\ar[l]_{u_1}\ar[r]^{f_1} &B}$ and $\xymatrix{B&T\ar[l]_{u_2}\ar[r]^{f_2} & C}$ in $\calB(\frakW^{-1})$ using the chosen square in {\bf [C4]} of Notation~\ref{choices},

-so that $u_1\bar{u}_2\in\frakW$.
+so that $u_1\overline{u}_2\in\frakW$.
 Then the composition of spans is given by

-\begin{rmks} \begin{enumerate} \item Proposition~\ref{anytwosquares} implies that any other choice of a square to define the composition results in an isomorphic arrow in $\calB(\frakW^{-1})$.
+\begin{rmks} \begin{enumerate} \item Proposition~\ref{anytwosquares} implies that any other choice of a square to define the composition results in an isomorphic arrow in $\calB(\frakW^{-1})$: Proposition~\ref{anytwosquares} gives a 2-cell between the two arrows in $\calB(\frakW^{-1})$ that is observed to be invertible in Remark \ref{vertcomprmks} Part \ref{rmk2}.
 Proposition~\ref{unique-2-cell} below further shows that the isomorphism is unique when certain properties with respect to the defining squares are required.
-So given the squares used to define the two ways to compose, there is a canonical 2-cell between the two resulting compositions. \item Horizontal composition of 1-cells is clearly not associative in general.
+So given the squares used to define the two ways to compose, there is a canonical invertible 2-cell between the two resulting compositions. \item Horizontal composition of 1-cells is clearly not associative in general.
 In Appendix~\ref{assoc1}, Proposition~\ref{assoc-2-cells} we introduce the family of associativity 2-cells and in Appendix~\ref{assoc2}, Proposition~\ref{P:coherence}, we show that this family satisfies the associativity coherence conditions.
 The definition of the associativity cells is a direct generalization of the ones given in \cite{Pr-comp}, but the proof of coherence is a bit more involved.
 The appendices highlight the technical results that lead to coherence in separate propositions. \end{enumerate} \end{rmks}

 {\bf Vertical Composition of 2-Cells} We define the vertical composition of 2-cell diagrams,

 First, since $u_2v_3$ and $u_2v_2$ are both in $\frakW$, let

 be the chosen square in {\bf [C5]} of Notation~\ref{choices}: $\delta=\hat{\alpha}_{u_2v_3,u_2v_2}$ and $u_2v_3v_2'\in\frakW$.
 Since $\delta$ is invertible, $u_2v_2v_3'\in\frakW$ also.